• Skip to primary navigation

 • Contact Us

-Home > DIY How To Projects and Tutorial Guides > How to Wire a British Plug and How to Strip Electrical Cable
+Home > DIY How To Projects and Tutorial Guides > How to Wire a Plug and Strip Electrical Cable

-How to Wire a British Plug and How to Strip Electrical Cable
+How to Wire a Plug and Strip Electrical Cable

-How to wire a British plug in a simple pictorial guide.
+In this guide, learn how to wire a plug correctly and safely.
 Learn how to correctly wire a plug to the UK standards and also how to safely strip electrical cable.
-Please note that this project should only be used for wiring a British electrical plug.
+Please note that this project should only be used for wiring a UK electrical plug.

 TwitterFacebookPin ItBuffer